Sometimes Getting Lost is the Best Way to Find Yourself

 How to disconnect in a healthy way

-This doesn’t mean you need to bust open your wallet and buy a place ticket, or go to the first place that appears on the horizon.
+This doesn’t mean you need to bust open your wallet and buy a plane ticket, or go to the first place that appears on the horizon.
 You also don’t need to distance yourself from everyone else and close doors that you’ll never be able to open again.

 - Getting lost to find yourself requires the appropriate preparation, because this isn’t a matter of running, but simply distancing yourself to heal.
 It’s normal to have a return ticket, for whenever you’re ready.